anvilco/node-anvil/README.md

 ##### prepareGraphQLFile(pathOrStreamLikeThing[, options])

 A nice helper to prepare a [File](https://developer.mozilla.org/en-US/docs/Web/API/File) upload for use with our GraphQL API.
 By default, this will upload your files as multipart uploads over the [jaydenseric / GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec).
+We use `node-fetch` under the hood, and you can see [this example](https://github.com/node-fetch/node-fetch#post-data-using-a-file) to get a bit of an understanding of what's happening behind the scenes.
 NOTE: Please see below about certain scenarios where you may need to manually provide a `filename`.

 * `pathOrSupportedInstance` (String | File | Blob | Stream | Buffer) - Can be one of several things.
 Here's a list of what's supported, in order of preference:
   1. A `File` instance.